 GRE General Exam scores are required for all applicants with the exception of the following groups, where an applicant could be eligible for a GRE waiver.
 Contact an admissions counselor to learn more about testing waivers.

-- Four or more years of prior professional full-time work experience in a related field
+- Four or more years of prior professional full-time work experience in a technical or related field

-- A cumulative undergraduate GPA of 3.0 or greater, with a relevant degree, from an accredited U.S. institution
+- A cumulative undergraduate GPA of 3.0 or greater, with a quantitative or technical relevant degree, from an accredited U.S. institution

 - Graduated in good standing from a relevant Syracuse University undergraduate degree program

 - Previous Master's degree

 If you are an international applicant or your native language is not English, the TOEFL or the IELTS exam is required.

 The nonrefundable application fee for all programs is $75.
 If you apply before the priority deadline, the application fee will be reduced to $45.

 - Active-duty service members, veterans, current Syracuse University undergraduate and graduate students, alumni, and employees.

 To learn more about application requirements and policies, speak with an admissions counselor at 844-797-4364 or via email.